toshitehdev/greenfield-docs/src/docs/storage-provider/introduction/architecture.md

 - **P2P**  used to interact with the control flow of the payload data, eg: GetSecondaryApproval.

+- **Metadata**  used to provide efficient query interface to achieve low latency and high-performance SP requirements

 - **PieceStore** interacts with underlying storage vendors, eg. AWS S3, MinIO.

 - **SPDB** stores all the contexts of the background jobs and the metadata of the SP.

+- **BSDB** stores all the events' data from the greenfield chain and provides them to the metadata service of SP.